Švejk's journey on a map of Austria-Hungary from 1914, showing the military districts of k.u.k. Heer. The

 Background

-Custoza is a town near Verona where a battle between Austria and Sardinia-Piedmont took place in 1848, securing Austrian control of Lombardy until the battle of Solferino in 1859.
+(also Custoza) is a village where in 1848 a battle between Austria and Sardinia-Piedmont took place, securing Austrian control of Lombardy until the battle of Solferino in 1859.
 The Austrian forces were commanded by Marschall Radetzky.
-Historical sources often use the term Custozza (like the author did).
+Custoza is situated 17 kilometres west of Verona and approximately the same distance from the southern tip of Lake Garda.

 In 1866 a second battle was fought here.
-Again it ended with Austrian victory but it had no lasting consequences as Italy and their ally Prussia won the short war.
+Again it ended with Austrian victory but this time it had no lasting consequences as Italy and their ally Prussia emerged victorious from the short war.

 Quote(s) from the novel